forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 * The world moves closer together:
   * Driven by improvements in communication and transportation, the cooperation and in between states increases.
 In support borders are becoming less strict.
   * Technologies are more and more so powerful, world-wide effects are possible - solutions of such challenges and risks or usage of the chances often benefit from a world-wide cooperations and agreements.
-* Multicultural countries have many benefits:
-   * More efficient as the strengths of different cultures can be combined.
+* Different cultures in a country have benefits and done right.
+For example, different cultures complement each other by combining different aptitudes.
+Furthermore, cultural spaces across countries increase interstate interactions and can help understanding & interstate friendships which is good for economics including trade and importantly for peace.
+  > * Respect for each other and common base values such as human rights are considered important.
+From a governmental perspective, it possibly helps to enable and encourage regional interactions and participation (for example free language courses or participation options for regional policy)
+  > <!-- notes below are commented out as not fitting here.
+Additionally content/formulations are unclear and overall just not good. currently biased due to reoccurring personal experiences which do not generalize. it was stupid to write this here with a wrong timing.
+Sorry.
+Possibly sometimes a corrected/rewritten version will be published on the people interactions site, where group interactions are considered.
+    >> * This only works, when there is respect [for one another]. // When [part of] subgroups (whether small or large) put group membership above respect, society or even human rights and team up to against non-group members, society may break [into pieces].
+Additionally significant parts of subgroups using group membership against others may damage the reputation of the entire subgroup.
+Just no teaming up *against* others - keeping up cultures, customs and friendships is considered positive.-->
+  >
-    > * This does *not* mean a uniform society is bad when it developed like this, however it is also not wish-worthy to achieve or to keep when history flows different. // What is uniform, is relative and depends on the features considered: For example Kenya is very divers in languages ([Languages in Kenya](#refs-languages-in-kenya)) and the North America is diverse in the origin of the last generations of ancestors which are from most parts of the world. // Everybody likely has ancestors who once lived in the lands of todays Kenya if going back fare enough (wikipedia on migrations in prehistoric times: <https://en.wikipedia.org/wiki/Early_human_migrations>, genetic evidence for example in López, S. et al. (2016).
+  > * Highlighting benefits of multiculti countries, is an argument *not* to consider a uniform society as wish-worthy to achieve or to keep when history flows different - however it does not mean a uniform society is considered bad when it is like this - cultures tend to spread anyways due to people interactions; which are advocated here and driven by advances in transportation and communication. // What is uniform, is relative and depends on the features considered: For example Kenya diverse in languages ([Languages in Kenya](#refs-languages-in-kenya)) and the North America is diverse in the origin of the last generations of ancestors which are from most parts of the world. // Everybody likely has ancestors who once migrated from the lands of todays Kenya if going back fare enough (wikipedia on migrations in prehistoric times: <https://en.wikipedia.org/wiki/Early_human_migrations>, genetic evidence for example in López, S. et al. (2016).
 Human Dispersal Out of Africa: A Lasting Debate. <https://doi.org/10.4137/EBO.S33489> and archeological findings are e.g. described in <https://humanorigins.si.edu/research/east-african-research-projects/olorgesailie-kenya>).
-    > * This only works, when there is respect [for one another]. // When [part of] subgroups (whether small or large) put group membership above respect, society or even human rights and team up to against non-group members, society may break [into pieces].
-Additionally significant parts of subgroups using group membership against others may damage the reputation of the entire subgroup.
-Just no teaming up *against* others - keeping up cultures, customs and friendships is considered positive.
-    > * Law and lawful behavior is advocated here, this includes [migration](#notes-on-migration).
-When there is need for widespread behavior against the current law, law can and should be adapted. // Law should be designed to protect those who need it most, be reasonable and encourage 'wanted' behavior.
-   * Cultural spaces across countries increase interstate interactions and can help understanding & interstate friendships.
+  >
-    > In Europe, Switzerland managed to stay out of both world wars.
-While neutrality may have been a factor, likely the shared cultural space with all neighbors, namely France, Germany, Austria, Liechtenstein and Italy helped.
+  > * In Europe, Switzerland managed to stay out of both world wars.
+Likely shared cultural space with all neighbors, namely France, Germany, Austria, Liechtenstein and Italy helped to stay neutral and helped not to be drawn into.
 * *Peace.*